Seething since 2000*

-Davey Dreamnation has taken a break from his hectic world tour to hold an impromptu press conference in Buffalo, New York, after hearing news of his breakthrough to the coveted #1 position on mp3.com.au in both the lo-fi artist and album charts.
+Davey Dreamnation has taken a break from his hectic world tour to hold an impromptu press conference in Buffalo, New York, after hearing news of his breakthrough to the coveted #1 position on the mp3.com.au charts in both the lo-fi artist and album categories.

 Sources close to the travelling sideshow artist confirmed this morning (NY state time) that Dreamnation has finally cracked the big game, all in accordance with his master plan, which still lacks a code-name.

 “Sweet sister of hope!” cried his latest translator and interpreter, Chasey Cambers, “this is freaking A!
 All this time, I’ve been asking Davey if I’m really pretty enough to be his spokesperson, and now this.
 I feel so selfish.
 My record, now that I think about it, truly sucks in comparison to Islands In the Stream of Consciousness.
 What an idiot I am.”